iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 ### Uniform Distribution

 Here, probability of each outcome is equal.
-Hence, funcition is 1/range:
+Hence, function is 1/range:

 $$ f(X) = \frac{1}{(b - a)} $$
 where a is min and b is max.